agraef/midizap/README.md

 - The shift keys can be turned off by sending them a zero parameter value.

-midizap has some built-in machinery to deal with shift key feedback, which handles direct feedback for shift keys in an automatic fashion, provided that these conditions are met.
+midizap has some built-in machinery to deal with shift key feedback which handles direct feedback for shift keys in an automatic fashion, provided that these conditions are met.
 In particular, midizap ensures that the feedback message reflects the *shift* (rather than the button) state, which is needed to make "Caps Lock"-style toggle keys like the following work correctly:

 ~~~
 D8 SHIFT ^D8